-In 95% of men’s cases, baldness on the crown is due to genetics.
+In 95% of men’s cases, baldness on the head crown is due to genetics.
 In the case of women, it is usually caused in part by a hormonal disorder and also by genetics, although hair loss is usually more dispersed than in men.
 Some of the causes of hair loss in the crown of head in this area are:

-- Alopecia areata
+- Alopecia areata.

-- Anagen hair loss
+- Anagen hair loss.

-- Scarring alopecia
+- Scarring alopecia.

-- Disorders of hair growth
+- Disorders of hair growth.

-- Inflammatory scalp
+- Inflammatory scalp.

-- Telogen hair loss
+- Telogen hair loss.

-- Traction alopecia
+- Traction alopecia.

-- Degree of hair loss.
+- Degree of crown area of hair.

 - If there is a possibility that the scalp will self-regulate and hair loss will decrease naturally.